 %MDC95=%RSE×2×1.96  11

 In addition to providing %MDC95 for the estimated parameters, the lowest %MDC95 is estimated using the No correction model and no flying distance (%MDC95lowest).
-Theoretically, %MDC95lowest represents the lowest %MDC95 that can be achieved, and it is limited purely by the timing gates measurement precision (i.e., rounding to the closest 10 ms) and simulated parameters. %MDC95lowest is used only as a reference to evaluate estimated parameters’ %MDC95.
+Theoretically, %MDC95lowest represents the lowest %MDC95 that can be achieved, and it is limited purely by the timing gates’ measurement precision (i.e., rounding to the closest 10 ms) and simulated parameters. %MDC95lowest is used only as a reference to evaluate estimated parameters’ %MDC95.

-The analyses, as mentioned earlier, are performed on both pooled dataset (i.e., using all flying distance) and across every flying distance.
+The analyses are performed on both pooled dataset (i.e., using all flying distances) and across every flying distance.
 It is hypothesized that the Estimated FD model will have the highest inside ROPE estimates and the lowest %MDC95 estimates.
 Statistical analyses and graph construction were performed using the software R 4.2.1 (R Core Team 2022) in RStudio (version 2022.07.1+554).

 Results